![]() |

 Donating?
 Keep your money local and give to the agencies that actually use the vast majority of the funds for the animals.
 There are many 'businesses' and even some local non profits that are skilled at taking advantage of people that have a soft spot for animals.
 Heart-wrenching ads on television can attract you.
 There is one agency that receives much money which provides their admin staff annual salaries of not only six digit figures, but high multiple hundred thousand $ salaries.
 TAILS DOWN!

 Please help to spread the word!
 Your referrals are most appreciated.
 Business cards are available for drop off at pet related businesses and veterinary hospitals.
-I do run into people almost every week that are not aware that I am running classes again.
 Please share when you can!
 Much of my business is word of mouth and spreading the word will help ensure I'm still running when you get a future pup, thank you!

 My best, Mary T.